jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Orchestration.md

 # Deployment with Terraform

+This section didn't work for me since the video didn't have details on how to configure terraform.
+Here's as far as I got...

 Here we will discuss how to deploy Mage into Google Cloud using Terraform.
 We need the following:
 * Terraform installed on our machine
 * gcloud cli (command line interface)